mn-pollinators/buzz-about/DEVELOPMENT.md

  * When it asks for a password, paste in the personal access token (***not*** your GitHub password).
  * When it asks for your email, enter your GitHub email.

-![Powershell after running "npm login --registry=https://npm.pkg.github.com".
-The output "Logged in as helloworld12321demo on https://npm.pkg.github.com/" is shown.][i:Logging in to npm]

 Some sticking-points:

 1. To paste text into PowerShell, right-click once.